 I was sitting in Biochemistry lecture the other day when I realized I could understand everything the professor was saying.
 It was an amazing feeling.
 Then, I realized why I understood and, now I want to share it with the world.
+Here’s how you succeed in college, maybe even be a genius.

 These are just a few things that I have learned over the few years from my own experience.
 Feel free to follow them or to just read over them for entertainment purposes.